sf-wdi-26/modules/w01/d03/m1-js-data-types-variables-and-arrays/readme.md

   => 1
 ```

-You can also create expressions with strings using addition:
+You can also create expressions with strings using the plus operator `+`:

 ```javascript
   "Hello, " + "world!"
   => "Hello, world!"
 ```

-This is called **String Concatentation.**
+This is not the same thing as addition.
+It is another operation called **String Concatentation** using the same symbolic operator.

 #### Converting Strings to Integers with parseInt() and pasreFloat()